Get involved in Anti-Poverty Week

 Time: 10.30am – 12.30pm

 We’re holding an exclusive screening of the acclaimed, Constance on the Edge, which sold out at this year’s Human Rights Arts and Film Festival.
 Filmed over 10 years, it is an unflinchingly honest portrayal of one refugee family’s resettlement story in Australia.
+Find out more and book tickets.

 We've teamed up with award-winning Melbourne artist, Fikaris, to release a limited edition tote bag, featuring a striking illustration from his 'End Points' series.